Make an appointment

 24 hours, 7 days a week

-** This is a contracted plan facility.
+** This is a Kaiser Permanente Affiliated Hospital.
 The Emergency Department at this facility is not appropriate for urgent care.
 Use of the Emergency Department for urgent care may not be paid by Kaiser Permanente.

 Preparing for your appointment